csvpath/csvpath/docs/comments.md

     path3.identity == "my third experiment"
 ```

-The identity field is used rarely, at this time, but could come into play in a reference between csvpaths.
+The identity field is used rarely, at this time.
+You may see it when making a reference between csvpaths.
 See the reference docs for details.

-It can also be used to pull results from the ResultsManager by identity using the `get_specific_named_result` method.
-This is potentially important because the results manager manages sets of csvpaths by name, but the results of each csvpath in the set is distinct to that csvpath run in a single-use `CsvPath` instance.
+The identity property can also be used to pull results from `CsvPath`'s `ResultsManager` instance.
+For that, you would use the `get_specific_named_result` method.
+This is potentially important because the results manager manages sets of csvpaths by name, but the results of each csvpath in the set is distinct to that csvpath run performed by a single-use `CsvPath` instance.